onflow/fcl-dev-wallet/README.md

 ### Emulator

-The Flow Emulator simulates the real Flow network for development purposes.
+The Flow emulator simulates the real Flow network for development purposes.

  - The emulator is part of the `flow-cli`.
 Instructions for installing the `flow-cli` can be found here: [https://docs.onflow.org/flow-cli/install/](https://docs.onflow.org/flow-cli/install/)